fugue/regula-action/README.md

 ## Example

-Here's an example workflow file:
+Here's an example workflow file.
+It checks three different IaC configurations: one Terraform directory and two CloudFormation templates:

 ```yaml
 on: [push]